sgajbi/portfolio-analytics-system/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/sgajbi/portfolio-analytics-system)

 # Portfolio Analytics System

-This system is a modular, event-driven platform designed to ingest financial data, perform complex calculations like cost basis and historical positions, and expose the results via a clean API.
+This system is a modular, event-driven platform designed to ingest financial data, perform complex calculations like cost basis, historical positions, and market valuation, and expose the results via a clean API.
 It uses a microservices architecture built with Python, FastAPI, Kafka, and PostgreSQL, all orchestrated with Docker Compose.

 ---
 ## Table of Contents